arjunachari12/UKC-Express-Deploy/ukc-docker/README.md

     UKC system is ready
     ```

-    Note: Docker takes several minutes to create the UKC system.
-If it hangs for too long, use `Ctrl-c` to stop the process and then run the following commands to restart:
-    ```bash
-    docker-compose down
-    docker-compose up
-    ```
 1. Open your browser and navigate to `https://localhost/login`.
 Use these credentials to log in:
     - Username: so
     - Password: Unbound1!